Is my child too young for camp?

 What if I need to change my schedule, after I’ve registered?

 Before May 1st, just email us if you need to switch around your sessions.
 After May 1st, we will do our best to accommodate changes, but cannot guarantee it.
-There will also be a $15 session change fee after May 1st.
 We base our staffing and programming based on our expected enrollment.

 We do not offer refunds or credits.
 We advise Caregivers to be sure of how many sessions you will need before registering.

 What if my child has to miss a day at Camp?

 As a small business, we are not able to offer credits or refunds for missed days.
 We staff based on our expected enrollment and sometimes even one extra camper in a group will cause us to hire on an additional staff to keep our ratios small.